-This matters because accepted mail can still go to spam, promotions, updates, or nowhere obvious enough for the user to act on it.
+That matters because accepted mail can still go to spam, promotions, updates, or nowhere obvious enough for the user to act on it.
+A practical workflow pairs seed results with an email deliverability test, spam checks, and header diagnostics.

 Quick answer